 Responsibilities of the Participating IIS Jurisdiction.

-The Participating IIS Jurisdiction will make appropriate staff available during normal business hours upon reasonable request from APHL for purposes of creating and maintaining the environment on the AIMS Platform for the PHIZ Project or of establishing or verifying data flow and data and alert or other system message transmission.
+The Participating IIS Jurisdiction will make appropriate staff available during normal business hours upon reasonable request from APHL for purposes of creating and maintaining the environment on the AIMS Platform for the IZ Gateway Project or of establishing or verifying data flow and data and alert or other system message transmission.

 The Participating IIS Jurisdiction will ensure that the all necessary consents are obtained prior to the transmission of data through the AIMS Platform.